dakk/lisk-pool/README.md

 - donations: a list of object (address: amount) for send static amount every payout
 - donationspercentage: a list of object (address: percentage) for send static percentage every payout
 - logfile: file where you want to write pending and sent amounts
+- feededuct: true if you want to subtract fees from user payouts

 Now edit docs/index.html and customize the webpage.